NadavSvilim/oop-dnd-game/README.md

 When the game starts, you'll be prompted to choose your character by entering the number corresponding to one of the displayed character names.

 Once the game begins, a map will be printed, and you'll see your position marked with an @ symbol.
+The walls of the level are marked with a #, and empty tiles are represented by a ..
-Enemies appear as other characters — capital letters represent stronger (tougher) enemies.
+Enemies appear as other characters — capital letters indicate tougher enemies.

 On your turn, you can: